RevenueHunt/docs/docs/how-to-guides/recommend-skincare-routine-slots.md

 ## Step 1: Understand Recommendation Mechanism

-Make sure that you're familiar with [how the recommendations work](https://docs.revenuehunt.com/how-to-guides/recommend-products/) in Shop Quiz.
+Make sure that you're familiar with [how the recommendations work](https://docs.revenuehunt.com/how-to-guides/recommend-products/) in RevenueHunt app.

 ??? question "How do I get the right recommendations?"